GMAT Question Bank | Number Properties DS Q28

 So, either both a and b or positive or both a and b are negative.
 In either case ab is positive.

-The catch is that, both a and b could be 0.
-In that case ab = 0, which is not positive.
+There is a third possibility: a and b can both be 0.
+In that scenario, ab = 0

-As we are not able to conclude whether ab is positive with statement 2, it is not sufficient.
+We are able to conclude that ab is NOT negative with statement 2 alone.

 Mobile: (91) 95000 48484